 Guidance for Link Selection:

 - Consider what questions the reader may have next.

 2).
 Three Images

 Search engines do better with text than images or video.
 Use meta-data to describe images so your images are accessible to people who are visually impaired and for search engines.
 Social media and other sharing mechanisms automatically attempt to pull in the featured or first image on each page.

 Guidance For Image Selection:

 - Align with your branding tone / voice.

-- The image should ‘speak’ to your target readers, and consider the diversity of those readers.
+- The image should ‘speak’ to your target readers, and consider the diversity of your readers.

 3).
 ‘Call To Action’